WEEDS

 • movement of declared weeds, or things that may be contaminated by declared weeds

 It also includes requirements in relation to such things as boundary protection.
-Basically, the Weed Management Act puts obligations on all landholders, both public and private, to take an active part in either controlling or eradicating the weeds on their property, as per the relevant Weed Management Plan.
-In areas where declared weeds have not yet been recorded, it is everyone's responsibility to prevent the weeds getting established and to look out for new infestations.
+Basically, the Weed Management Act puts obligations on all landholders, both public and private, to take an active part in controlling the weeds on their property, as per the relevant Weed Management Plan.
+In areas where declared weeds have not yet been recorded, it is everyone’s responsibility to prevent the weeds getting established and to look out for new infestations.

 If you travel from areas interstate or overseas infected with declared weeds, it is important that you check all your belongings for seeds, fruit and plant matter, or get quarantine officials to check them when you arrive in Tasmania.
 The importation of some plants is also restricted under the Plant Quarantine Act 1997.